ethbex/imaginer/README.md

 Convert image format, resize to a max size, and/or compress.
 Operates on a single file or all supported images in a folder.

+By default, converted/resized/compressed outputs are written into a new folder named `imaginer-converted` next to your source files.
+Use `--replace` to modify files in-place instead.

 Supported formats: jpeg, jpg, png, webp

 Flags: